srimutyala/CarND-Advanced-Lane-Lines/writeup_template.md

 Improvements to the lane identifiation & searching has been done by weighing in past frame's lane position with anew frame and deciding whether the new frame lanes are real or an outlier based on pre-selected error thresholds.
 If it is detrmined to be a bad frame, I re-did the historgram/sliding window search to reestablish the lanes.

-![alt text][image5]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature and center offset are calculated per frame and drawn on the image.
-This adds some insight into road conditions and the pipeline performance.
+This adds some insight into road conditions and a quick check aginst the pipeline performance.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+Below image shows the lanes mapped back to the original image (after converting back from the perspective image).

-![alt text][image6]
+![alt text][image13]

 ---